Nillerr/Aggregail/Aggregail.MongoDB/README.md

 ### MongoDB Replica Set

-Aggregail.MongoDB uses MongoDB Transactions to ensure consistency, and thus requires running a MongoDB configuration with a replica set!
+Aggregail.MongoDB uses MongoDB Transactions to ensure consistency, and thus requires running a MongoDB configuration with a replica set, or a sharded cluster.
 See [docker-compose.yml](docker-compose.yml) for an example configuration of a replica set, running with one primary, one secondary and one arbiter node (a PSA configuration).

 Aggregail.MongoDB works for [sharded](https://docs.mongodb.com/manual/sharding/) configurations as well.